 Educational Innovations in Economics and Business (EDiNEB)

-EDiNEB and the Economics Network
+EDiNEB and the Economics Network work to promote

 "The Educational Innovations in Economics and Business (EDiNEB) is happy to announce our partnership with Economics Network UK.
 By combining the strong UK presence of the Economics Network with a more internationally focused EDiNEB, we hope to further strengthen and disseminate state-of-the art innovation and best-practice in economics and business education."